Ilmiye: The Emergence of the İlmiye

-The Ilmiye and Judicial Reform
+The İlmiye and Judicial Reform

 The power and influence of Islamic religious law and customs began to decrease as the western European ideologies began to work their way into Ottoman life.
 So, as Western European ideologies began to creep their way into the Ottoman Empire in the 18th and 19th centuries, so did the pressure for the Ottoman government to provide a more secular judicial system.
 Thus, the Kanun, a secular legal system, was introduced.
 This would provide non-Muslim subjects of the Empire with a legal system that they could go through if need be.
-The Ilmiye and the Ulema showed no real dissent towards the introduction of the Kanun, and even though they were allowed to interfere with rulings from the Kanun courts, they rarely exercised that right, and generally allowed them to run themselves.
-Although this was true of the Ulama and the Ilmiye, a lot of religious scholars within these groups were not sure how reform would effect the integrity of the Sharia law.
-After initially supporting reform in the belief that it would strengthen the Empire as an Islamic state, members of the Ilmiye and the Ulama fell into confusion when they discovered that reform was going to mean secularization.
+The İlmiye and the Ulema showed no real dissent towards the introduction of the Kanun, and even though they were allowed to interfere with rulings from the Kanun courts, they rarely exercised that right, and generally allowed them to run themselves.
+Although this was true of the Ulama and the İlmiye, a lot of religious scholars within these groups were not sure how reform would effect the integrity of the Sharia law.
+After initially supporting reform in the belief that it would strengthen the Empire as an Islamic state, members of the İlmiye and the Ulama fell into confusion when they discovered that reform was going to mean secularization.
 This would cause a riff within the religious scholarly community over whether or not secularization was in line with Sharia law.
-This split within the religious scholarly community would cause the influence of the Ilmiye to deflate, while the administrative institution was gaining popularity and prestige.
+This split within the religious scholarly community would cause the influence of the İlmiye to deflate, while the administrative institution was gaining popularity and prestige.

 The influx of western ideology also affected what was known as the ghazi ideal.
 This was the idea that the Ottomans were militarily and culturally superior than their European neighbors.
 While European influence on Ottoman life grew, the idea of a ghazi ideal diminished.
 The Ottoman military was known to have lost its reputation as a powerful force, and in the 19th century, was barely functional at times.
-Along with the loss of the military's good reputation, came the diminished reputation of the Ilmiye.
+Along with the loss of the military's good reputation, came the diminished reputation of the İlmiye.
 They were looked upon as conservatives who were unwilling to change, which affected them very negatively during the reform period of the 1800s.
 Because of this, their influence shrank even more, and the administrative and imperial institutions gained higher statuses.